denoland/manual/vscode_deno.md

 ▶ Run Test
 ```

-This is a link that if you click it, the extension will startup the Deno CLI to
+This is a link that if you click it, the extension will start up the Deno CLI to
 run the test for you and display the output.
 Based on your other settings, the
-extension will try to run you test with the same settings.
-If you need to adjust
+extension will try to run your test with the same settings.
+If you need to
-the arguments provided when doing `deno test`, you can do so by setting the
+adjust the arguments provided when doing `deno test`, you can do so by setting
-`deno.codeLens.testArgs` setting.
+the `deno.codeLens.testArgs` setting.

 The extension will also try to track if in the same module you destructure the
 `Deno.test` function or assign it to a variable.
 So you can do something like